March 10, 2022

 After close to an hour more of hiking, I made it to Lemmon Creek.
 It was flowing fast and clear, and was about four feet wide where the trail crossed it on a series of boulders.

-This would be camp for the night.
+This would be my camp for the night.
 Plenty of water.
 And a good bit of shelter from the wind.
-It wouldn’t be warm at this high elevation, but it had all the amenities I needed – lots of flat spots to pitch my tent and a good flowing water source.
+It wouldn’t be warm at this high elevation, but it had all the amenities I needed, plus lots of flat spots to pitch my tent.

 But, I quickly nixed the idea for several reasons.

-First off, it was already after 5 pm, and would be dark soon.
-The post office still another 5 (uphill) miles away – with a route that required me to visually rely on cairns to mark the route.
+First off, it was already after 5 pm, and it would be dark soon.
+The post office was still another 5 (uphill) miles away – with a route that required me to visually rely on cairns to mark the way.
 I definitely wouldn’t make it there before 7:30 pm, and I was far too exhausted to hike any further after the steep climb up from Romero Pass.

 Second, even though the post office might be heated inside, I didn’t know who else might already be there.
-Surely other AZT hikers had seen the weather forecast too and descended on the post office for shelter.
-If the small lobby was full, I’d be stuck inside town limits with nowhere suitable to camp, and at an even higher (i.e., colder) elevation.
+Surely, other AZT hikers had seen the weather forecast, too, and were relying on the post office for shelter.
+If the small lobby was full, I’d be stuck inside town limits with nowhere suitable to camp at an even higher (i.e., colder) elevation.

 Third, I read comments about how the overhead lights in the post office stayed on all night long.
 So even if I was completely alone up there, I’d get some truly horrible sleep with the bright fluorescent light shining above me.
 My tent was a far better option.